COVID-19 Frequently Asked Questions

 No, but since there is no treatment for COVID‐19, getting available immunizations for other lung infections like flu, pneumonia and whooping cough is important.
 This is especially important for those who have weakened immune systems or who may have a more serious illness.

-Patients who have concerns that they may have been exposed to COVID-19 or may have symptoms of COVID-19 should contact their health care provider to determine the need for a test.
-The tests will likely be nasal or pharyngeal swabs that are sent to a laboratory.
+Patients who have concerns that they may have been exposed to COVID-19 or may have symptoms of COVID-19 should contact their health care provider.
+The tests will be nasal or pharyngeal swabs that are then sent to a laboratory.

 You can find more information on COVID-19 at: